 Description

-REASON FOR DESIGNATION DECISION The milestone is designated at Grade II, for the following principal reasons: * It is of a relatively early date. * It survives intact in its original location. * It has good group value with a group of listed milestones. * It reflects the early development of historic road use and is one of the few physical remains associated with original thoroughfares predating introduction of turnpikes in the 1770s.
+The milestone is designated at Grade II because it is relatively early, remains intact in its original location, has good group value with other listed milestones, and represents the early development of historic road use, being one of the few surviving physical remains associated with original routes before the introduction of turnpikes in the 1770s.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.